natalieagus/50002/docs/Labs/verilog/lab4.md

 In this lab you implement a **controller–datapath** system in Verilog:
 * an FSM (controller) generates control signals to sequence multi-step behavior,
-* a datapath containing the registers, muxes, and arithmetic, and returns simple status signals for the FSM to react to
+* a datapath containing the registers, MUXes, and arithmetic, and returns simple status signals for the FSM to react to

 You practice writing structurally clean RTL by keeping state updates **clocked** (nonblocking) and keeping control decode combinational with explicit defaults, then **verify** the timing you observe in simulation (including the common one-cycle Moore-style “enable/output lag”).